Level0r0s/wsproxy/README.md

    Note that no HTTP ports are exposed to the host (for example using options `-p 80:80 -p 443:443`).

  + Customize the sites configuration on `config/etc/apache2/`.

-   Fix also the script `run.sh` to reflect the change of sites.
+ + For each container (webserver) find out its IP, like this:

+   `docker inspect -f '{{ .NetworkSettings.IPAddress }}' ws1`

+   Then update `config/etc/hosts` accordingly.

  + Build the docker image with the command `build.sh`, then create a container with the command `run.sh`.

-In case that web servers have changed, update the configurations and do again:
+In case that webservers have changed, update the configurations on `config/etc/apache2/` and `config/etc/hosts`, and restart wsproxy:

-    ./rm.sh
-    ./build.sh
-    ./run.sh

-Alternatively, do these:

- 1. Enter the container: `docker-enter wsproxy`
- 2. Make the neccessary configurations on `/etc/apache2/sites-enabled` and on `/etc/hosts`.
- 3. Restart apache2: `/etc/init.d/apache2 restart`.

-**Note:** The command `docker-enter` can be installed like this:
-`docker run -v /usr/local/bin:/target jpetazzo/nsenter`
+`docker restart wsproxy`.

 How it works